 Overall, this red lentil soup with carrots is delicious and nutritious that’s perfect for anyone looking for a comforting and healthy meal option on a budget.
 With warming spices, hearty lentils, and plenty of fresh veggies, this warm bowl of soup is sure to become your go-to recipe for the soup season.

 - brown onion: can be replaced by white or red onion, or a large shallot.

 - carrots: you will need about 100g per portion.
-Carrots in this spiced soup recipe can be replaced with sweet potatoes or even butternut squash.
+Carrots in this spiced soup recipe can be replaced with sweet potato or even butternut squash.

-- red chilli: can be replaced with dried chilli flakes.
+- red chilli: can be replaced with dried chilli flakes (red pepper flakes).

 - red lentils: we used dried red split lentils.
 They must be rinsed before use.

 - vegetable stock: or any other stock that you like the flavour of.

 - fresh coriander: also known as fresh cilantro.
 Stalks and leaves will be used.
 You can also use fresh parsley.